pegeler/REDCapRITS/README.md

 * `redcap_wider()`: pivots each data frame with repeated instruments to a wide format utilizing the [`tidyr::pivot_wider()`](https://tidyr.tidyverse.org/reference/pivot_wider.html) from the [tidyverse](https://www.tidyverse.org/).

+* `easy_redcap()`: combines secure API key storage with the `keyring`-package, focused data retrieval and optional widening.
+This is the recommended approach for easy data access and analysis.

 Compared to the original `REDCapRITS`, all matching functions are improved to accept column naming of REDCap data from manual download or API export.

 ## Future